 There are all sorts of things you can try just for a day.
 If the activity you try sparks some interest, you can explore it further.
 If it doesn’t, forget about it and try something else.
+It only cost you one day and maybe a small amount of money.
 At least you experienced something new and learned something.
-You may get some ideas for new things to try.

 You can learn more about the concept of the “inspiration day” here.

 What would an ideal day in retirement look like to you?

 Take out a sheet of paper or open up a new document on your computer, and plan out a typical day in retirement.
 This is probably not much different than what you would do for a “me day” that you would enjoy on a day off work.

 What time would you get up?
 Would you set an alarm or just rise whenever you awaken?

 What would be part of your morning routine?
 For example:

 - Spending a half hour with a cup of coffee reading the paper